watefaecz/gencg_h2501_test/readme.md

-## Week 02 — Lesson 02: Interaction & Motion
+## Week 02 — Lesson 01: Interaction & Foundations

 ### Exploration
 In the second week I learned how to make sketches respond to input like mouse presses and how to animate shapes by updating coordinates over time.
 It was exciting to see shapes move on their own and follow simple rules.
 I also worked with conditions (if-statements), for example to make an object bounce when it hits the edge of the canvas.